 “He makes me as surefooted as a deer, enabling me to stand on mountain heights.” – Psalm 18:33

 Your hand fingers for the hold above and just out of your reach, wiggling higher, searching for something better to rest on.
 Your right foot is too low to really use.
-Your left foot, weighted on a tiny quartz crystal, pushes you slightly upward.
-There might be enough purchase on these holds, but you’re out of balance, and the good holds seem too far.
-Your legs start to wiggle.
-Your forearms pump.
-You want to give up.
+Your left foot, weighted on a tiny quartz crystal, pushes you only slightly upward.
+There might be enough purchase on these holds, but you’re out of balance, and the good holds seem so far.
+Your forearms are pumping.
+Your legs start to shake.
+You want to give up…

-The Psalm is not God’s promise.
+The Psalm is a reminder of God’s promise.
 It’s not a promise of “I will give you bomber footholds and make everything easy.”
 It is instead a promise that we can be confident in what we do have—strength in Jesus.
-No matter the difficulty of the crux (which comes from the same root-word as “crucifixion”), we can have faith in our God-given abilities to overcome challenges and reach great heights.
+No matter the difficulty of the crux (which comes from the same root-word as “crucifixion”), we can have faith in our God-given abilities to overcome trials and reach the magnificent heights He has prepared.

-When the way gets difficult and fear paralyzes us, it’s easier to step down from the progress we’ve made than to continue climbing when the way gets difficult.
-Our greatest challenges often require strength and stamina, but most of all, we need to have faith.
-When we have faith, we can still try our hardest—even when we’re feeling weak.
+When the way gets difficult and fear paralyzes us, it may seem easier to step down from the progress we’ve made than to continue climbing.
+We’re challenged most when we feel weak and our steps seem uncertain, however, it’s in these times when we grow closer to God.
+When we have faith, we can still reach mountain heights—even when we’re feeling weak.

 Having faith isn’t avoiding falling, coming down when things get a little bit uncomfortable.
-Faith also isn’t blindly going for it when your decision may be a detriment to ourselves or others.
+Faith also isn’t blindly going for something when our decisions may be a detriment to ourselves or others.
 Faith is a calculated risk, knowing we’ve done all we can in our ability, and knowing we could fall—but if we do, we’ll be safe.

 We’re only human.
 Falling is inevitable when we’re outside of our comfort zone.
 It can be terrifying, it may hurt, but we will make it through.